cideM/fish-yvm/README.md

-# Yarn Version Manager written in Fish :fish:
+# yvm-fish (Yarn Version Manager written in Fish :fish:)

+> Version manager for yarn written in & for Fish

+- Uses Fish's awesome <kbd>tab</kbd>-completion
+- Minimal, no setup, no dependencies
+- Extremely simple: it just adds the path to the installed yarn version to $fish_user_paths and doesn't mess with anything else.

 ## Quickstart